-- A. Applicants for a determination under this section shall submit a site plan meeting the requirements of Section 17.49.220, as applicable. - B. Alternatively, an applicant may request a Type I Verification determination by the community development director by making an application therefore and paying to the city a fee as set by resolution of the city commission.
+- A. Applicants for a determination under this section shall submit a site plan meeting the requirements of OCMC 17.49.220, as applicable. - B. An applicant may request a Type I Verification determination by the Community Development Director.
 Such requests may be approved provided that there is evidence substantiating that all the requirements of this chapter relative to the proposed use are satisfied and demonstrates that the property also satisfies the following criteria, as applicable: - 1.
 No soil, vegetation, hydrologic features have been disturbed; - 2.
 No hydrologic features have been changed; - 3.
 There are no man-made drainage features, water marks, swash lines, drift lines present on trees or shrubs, sediment deposits on plants, or any other evidence of sustained inundation. - 4.
-The property does not contain a wetland as identified by the city's local wetland inventory or water quality and flood management areas map. - 5.
+The property does not contain a wetland as identified by the City's Local Wetland Inventory or Water Quality and Flood Management Areas map. - 5.
 There is no evidence of a perennial or intermittent stream system or other protected water feature.
-This does not include established irrigation ditches currently under active farm use, canals or manmade storm or surface water runoff structures or artificial water collection devices. - 6.
-Evidence of prior land use approvals that conform to the City's existing Water Quality Natural Resource Area Overlay District, or to the Water Quality Resources Area Overlay District that was in effect prior to the current adopted NROD (Ord.
+This does not include established irrigation ditches currently under active farm use, canals or manmade storm or surface water runoff structures or artificial water collection devices.

+- 6. Evidence of prior land use approvals that conform to the Natural Resource Overlay District, or which conformed to the Water Quality Resources Area Overlay District that was in effect prior to the current adopted NROD (Ord.
 99-1013). - 7.
 There is an existing physical barrier between the site and a protected water feature, including: - a.
-Streets, driveways, alleys, parking lots or other approved impervious areas wider than fifteen feet and which includes drainage improvements that are connected to the city storm sewer system, as approved by the city. - b.
-Walls, buildings, drainages, culverts, topographic features or other structures and which form a physical barrier between the site and the protected water features, as approved by the city. - C. If a-the city is not able to clearly determine, through the Type I verification process that the applicable criteria subsection B.1.-B.6. above are met the verification application shall be denied.
-An applicant may then opt to apply for an verification through the Type II process defined below.
+Streets, driveways, alleys, parking lots or other approved impervious areas wider than fifteen feet and which includes drainage improvements that are connected to the City storm sewer system, as approved by the City. - Walls, buildings, drainages, culverts, topographic features or other structures which form a physical barrier between the site and the protected water features, as approved by the City. - C. If the City is not able to clearly determine, through the Type I verification process that the applicable criteria subsection B.1.-B.7 above are met, the verification application shall be denied.
+An applicant may then opt to apply for a verification through the Type II process defined below.